audioburst-labs/AudioburstMobileLibrary/README.md

 ```

 ## Manage user preferences
-Library also offers an ability to manage (get and update) user preference.
+The library also includes the capability to manage (get and update) user preferences.
 ```kotlin
 audioburstLibrary.getUserPreferences()
     .onData { userPreferences ->